If surgical negligence has set you back, we'll help you move forward

 The area of the which is to be operated on should be marked in advance of the surgery, and the medical professionals involved should be fully conversant with the patient's history, including any allergies or increased risks.
 The surgical team should have a clear understanding of the exact details of the procedure, including specific equipment requirements and any concerns that the patient may have.

-No win, no fee wrong site surgery compensation claims
+Can I make a no win, no fee wrong site surgery claim?

 Get expert advice now